Zhuo Chen 陳卓

 Linguist

-I am a sixth year PhD student in linguistics at UCLA.
+I am a lecturer in the Department of Linguistics and Modern Languages at the Chinese University of Hong Kong.
 I spend most of the time thinking about how sentences in human languages are put together and how that interacts with the meanings of them.

 I develop syntactic theories through comparative studies on Chinese languages using original data from understudied non-standard varieties (e.g., Wuhu and Nanjing) of Mandarin.
-I have also worked on other Sinitic languages, including Cantonese and Shanghainese.
-I am equally interested in languages outside China and one language I have been working on is Dschang, a Grassfields language spoken in Cameroon.
+My research also draws inspirations from other Sinitic languages, including Cantonese, Shanghainese, and Teochew, etc. I am equally interested in languages outside China and one language I have been working on is Dschang, a Grassfields language spoken in Cameroon.